mffiedler/svt-case-doc/learn/label_and_selector.md

 * [openshift blog](https://blog.openshift.com/use-of-selectors-to-get-pods-on-desired-nodes/)

-## How to label and unlabel a node
+## How to add/update/remove labels on a node
 We can use this command to edit node on the labels part:

 ```sh